AaronRodrigues/passwordgenerator/README.md

 Create a password generator that, in a language of your choice, will create a secure password.The password generator should have the following signature:String generatePassword(int length, boolean uppercase, boolean lowercase, boolean number, boolean special)(This is java syntax but you should be able extrapolate to your language of choice)
 Where:
-length is the length of the returned string uppercase    is    whether    to    include    uppercase characters  A -Z
+length is the length of the returned string uppercase    is    whether    to    include    ### Technologies used
+- Ruby 2.4.1
+- Test framework: RSpec
+- Version Control System: GITuppercase characters  A -Z
 lowercase  is  whether  to  include lowercase  characters  a -z
 number  is  whether  to include 0 –9 special is whether to include the following keyboard characters ``!$%&*@^``